Things To Do In Maramures, Romania

 My favorite experience in Maramures is the steam train ride.
 Every morning, from Spring to Autumn, an old steam train called “Mocanita” departs from Viseu de Sus.

-The trip takes around half day.
-After 2 hour ride in the wilderness of Northern Romania, you will arrive on a green meadow, where you will stop for another 2 hours.
+The trip takes around half a day.
+After a two-hour ride in the wilderness of Northern Romania, you will arrive at a green meadow, where you will stop for another two hours.

-Here you can visit the small train museum, have a traditional lunch, listen to some local music or lie down and breathe the fresh air – no restaurants, no cars, no phone signal, just a morning in the middle of nature to relax you.
+Here, you can visit the small train museum, have a traditional lunch, listen to local music, or lie down and breathe the fresh air—there are no restaurants, cars, or phone signals—just a morning in the middle of nature to relax you.
 The steam train ride is a popular attraction, especially during Summer, so book your ticket in advance.

-And while you explore this fantastic region, stop from time to time and admire the traditional villages and the old houses with their big, wooden gates, and take a walk on their isolated lanes.
+While you explore this fantastic region, occasionally admire the traditional villages and old houses with big wooden gates and walk in their isolated lanes.

 You’ll undoubtedly enjoy filling up on local cuisine, although if you’re on a diet, you’ll probably want to take a day off!
 Dishes here are famously quite heavy but shouldn’t be missed, many including meat and cheese.
 Meat eaters will enjoy sampling Caltabos, Slanina, and Toba, while vegetarians have several options, including vegetables cooked in different ways or salads.

 For lunch and dinner, consult the menu before choosing a particular restaurant.
-Some have only traditional dishes, while others also include salads and lighter things to eat.
+Some serve only traditional dishes, while others offer salads and lighter fare.

 How To Get To Maramures

 Before planning your trip to Maramures, it is good to know that you will need a car to explore this area.
-Whether you rent one, come on your own, or book a guided trip, a car is necessary to reach the main attractions.
+Whether renting one, coming on your own, or booking a guided trip, a car is necessary to reach the main attractions.
 Maybe that is why the region is unspoiled: it is not easily accessible.

 Getting To Maramures By Plane

-The closest airport is the one in Baia Mare (the central city of the region), named “Maramures airport,” but you won’t find international flights that land here (yet).
+The closest airport is the one in Baia Mare (the central city of the region), named “Maramures Airport,” but international flights don’t land here (yet).
 Another airport is the one in Cluj Napoca.
-It will take you around half day to get from Cluj Napoca to Maramures, but the airport in Cluj is not very big either.
+It will take you around half a day to get from Cluj Napoca to Maramures, but the airport in Cluj is not very big either.

 But most tourists stay in Bucharest and tour Romania, including Transylvania and Maramures.